-September 14 is the birthday of Charles Dana Gibson.
-Born in 1867, he was an American illustrator best known for his pen and ink drawings of the “Gibson Girls”, which practically defined feminine beauty in the U.S. from the 1890s through the early 20th century.
+he Gibson cocktail is Drink of the Day on September 14.
+It’s the birthday of Charles Dana Gibson, the American illustrator best known for his pen and ink drawings of the “Gibson Girls.”
+He practically defined feminine beauty in the U.S. from the 1890s through the early 20th century.
 The Gibson cocktail is sometimes alleged to be named after him so today that’s our Drink of the Day.

-Gibson himself was a talented youth with an interest in art, and his parents enrolled him in New York City’s Art Student’s League where he studied for two years.
+Gibson was a talented youth with an interest in art whose parents enrolled in New York City’s Art Student’s League.
 He would peddle his pen and ink sketches, but his first commercial sale was in 1886 to Life magazine.
 That now defunct magazine had plenty of illustrations and cartoons, and Gibson’s work appeared weekly for more than 30 years.

 The first Life publications expanded his reputation and his drawings appearing in all the major New York magazines, including Scribners, Harper’s Weekly and Collier’s.
 His wife and four her sisters, all renowned for their beauty, were a large part of his inspiration.
 He was married to Irene Langhorne, one of five daughters of railroad industrialist Chiswell Langhorne.
 Pro tip for young aspiring artists: it never hurts to marry well.

 But enough of that and on to the drink.

 As usual for an old cocktail, several stories exist about the origin of the Gibson.
 This one is at least as contested as the Manhattan, which we just covered.

 One theory is that Charles Dana Gibson challenged the bartender at the Players Club in New York, Charley Connolly, to improve upon a basic Martini.
 Supposedly Connolly responded by substituting an onion for the olive and calling it a day.